 1040.com’s prior-year importing capabilities are subpar.
-There’s no option to import last year’s return from another online tax prep provider, so you have to fill in all your personal and demographic information by hand – a time-consuming and tedious process.
+Though you can import your prior-year return prepared with 1040.com, there’s no option to import last year’s return from another online tax prep provider, so you have to fill in all your personal and demographic information by hand – a time-consuming and tedious process.
 Most competitors have at least some allowance for prior-year return importing: PDF imports from TurboTax, TaxAct, and H&R Block (at least) are industry standard.

 3. Limited Customer Support